Totalmente Demais

-In September 2017 Totalmente Demais was nominated in the 45th International Emmy Awards for best telenovela.
+In 2017, the show was nominated for the International Emmy Award for Best Telenovela.

 Production

 This is the first telenovela written by Rosane Svartman and Paulo Halm, authors of Malhação Sonhos and Malhação Intensa.
 It was previously titled as Poderosa then later A Dona do Jogo but later it was named Totalmente Demais to go at par with the theme song's title.
 Some scenes were recorded in Australia with Fábio Assunção, Juliana Paes, Humberto Martins, Vivianne Pasmanter, Marat Descartes and Fernanda Motta, with some of them being shot were recorded in Opera House, Botanical Garden, Bondi Beach, Quay Restaurant and Harbour Bridge.
 Initial scenes in Rio de Janeiro were recorded in Lapa, Benfica and Flamengo Park.
 The municipalities of Cachoeiras de Macacu and Guapimirim in Rio de Janeiro also served as shooting points for first scenes of Totalmente Demais.
 In April 2016, Marina Ruy Barbosa, Fábio Assunção, Juliana Paes and Daniel Rocha filmed scenes in Uruguay, in the cities of Punta del Este and Montevideo.
 One of the prominent themes in the story was the inclusion of Funk carioca but due to the repetition of the subject in other telenovelas, it was drastically reduced to avoid thematic clichés.